b9Joker108/a_glockenspiel_magistery/scores_compositions_arrangements_and_fragments/private_eyes_v1_30102025.md

 [8] Private Eyes (BMD Remix) - Hall & Oates : r/reggae https://www.reddit.com/r/reggae/comments/1escwmx/private_eyes_bmd_remix_hall_oates/
 [9] Private Eyes (BMD Remix) - Hall & Oates https://www.youtube.com/watch?v=8hc3kHhD8c8
 [10] Private Eyes (cover) by Julie Mahendran https://www.youtube.com/watch?v=ZeEDJXnGlWI

+Several songs have sampled or remixed "Private Eyes," but the original Hall & Oates track itself does not seem to have been sampled extensively according to available data.
+Instead, it's more known for its influence on other songs.
+For example, Michael Jackson reportedly admitted to lifting the bassline for "Billie Jean" from another Hall & Oates song, "I Can't Go for That (No Can Do)".
+Sampled tracks
+"Say No Go" by De La Soul
+"Sunrise" by Simply Red
+"The Final Hour" and "Take Me to Your Leader" by King Geedorah (MF Doom) "On Hold" by The xx
+Other influences
+"Billie Jean" by Michael Jackson is often cited as having a bassline influenced by a Hall & Oates song.
+However, the specific song cited by Michael Jackson was "I Can't Go for That (No Can Do)," not "Private Eyes".
+Anderson .Paak stated that Dr. Dre's "Nuthin' but a 'G' Thang" was originally going to sample "Private Eyes".

+The iconic handclap rhythm from Hall & Oates' 1981 hit "Private Eyes" has made it a popular choice for remixes and samples.
+Remixed versions of "Private Eyes"
+Several artists and producers have created remixes of the original track.
+UK Mix: An official version of the song released by Hall & Oates in the United Kingdom.
+DJ DiscoCat Unofficial Remix: A disco-style remix that was released on iTunes.
+Drivepilot Remix: A dubstep version that has been uploaded to SoundCloud.
+BMD Remix: A remix by Black Market Dub, which has a dub and reggae flavor.
+Vito Kaleidoscope Music Bis: A version billed as a "New Art Dance Extended Remix".
+Workout Remixes: The song has been officially remixed for workout and fitness music compilations with specific BPMs, such as the "Workout Remix 128 BPM" and "Workout Remix 135 BPM".
+Nieko Remix 2.0: A version available on SoundCloud.
+Tracks that have sampled "Private Eyes"
+While "Private Eyes" is frequently remixed, its distinct handclap part has also been sampled in a number of tracks.
+However, it is not as frequently sampled as the duo's 1982 song "I Can't Go for That (No Can Do)," which famously appeared in De La Soul's "Say No Go".
+Note: Websites like WhoSampled.com and platforms like SoundCloud and YouTube are excellent sources for finding remixes and covers of "Private Eyes".